A Little Less Conversation

 "A Little Less Conversation" is a 1968 song recorded by American singer Elvis Presley, written by Mac Davis and Billy Strange and published by Gladys Music, Inc., originally performed in the film Live a Little, Love a Little.
 The song became a minor hit in the United States when released as a single with "Almost in Love" as the A-side.
 A 2002 remix by Dutch musician Junkie XL of a later re-recording of the song by Presley became a worldwide hit, topping the singles charts in nine countries and was awarded certifications in ten countries by 2003.

 The song has made numerous appearances in popular culture and has been covered by several artists.

 Original recordings

 "A Little Less Conversation" was first recorded on March 7, 1968, at Western Recorders in Hollywood, California, and released on a single backed by "Almost in Love", another song from the movie.
 The song was not released on an LP until November 1970, when it was included on the RCA Camden budget label LP Almost in Love.
 There are several different takes that were made of the song in the session on March 7.
 The single version used take 16, which was also used for the soundtrack of the film.
 The version released on the Almost in Love album is take 10, which is 1 second longer in duration.

 The musicians on the March 7 recording session included Hal Blaine, drums; Al Casey, guitar and Larry Knechtel, bass.

-The backing vocalists on the March 7 recording session and alternate version were BJ Baker, Sally Stevens, Bob Tebo, and John Bahler.
-Many think that The Blossoms sang background vocals on this song but that was listed on the liner notes by mistake.
-There was one session where alternate versions were recorded using the same vocalists.